Updated March 12, 2021

 The Eucharist will be distributed according to diocesan guidelines that ensure safety.

 Masses are livestreamed on our website, YouTube channel and Facebook page for anyone who does not want to attend in person.
 Please do not come to Mass if you have any symptoms of illness.
 If you are older than age 65, have a compromised health condition or caring for the sick in any way, please consider very carefully if it is wise for you to come.

 Many people have asked if they can have a candle lit in Most Holy Trinity Church for their special intentions.
 The answer is yes!
 Please click here to purchase your candle.
 Our staff will place your candle in the church, light it for you, pray for you and email you a photo.

 The parish office is open Monday – Thursday 9 a.m. to 5 p.m. and Friday 9 a.m to 12 noon.

 The clothing room is open from 1 – 3 p.m. on Tuesdays and Thursdays for clients.

 Our legal clinic will re-open to clients in-person in Spring 2021.
 Call the parish office for more details.

 Our medical clinic is operating its normal hours.
 They are taking necessary precautions regarding COVID-19.
 Please contact the clinic directly for additional information. .

 Please remember that the weekly offertory is an essential part of paying our bills.
-I encourage you to mail in your donation to the parish office or to donate online.
+If you cannot come to Sunday Mass, we encourage you to mail in your donation to the parish office or to donate online.

 Most Holy Trinity School